source-foundry/fdiff/README.md

 - Takes two font file path arguments for comparison
 - Dumps OpenType table data in the fontTools library TTX format (XML)
-- Compares the OpenType table data across the two files using the unified diff format with 3 lines of context by default
+- Compares the OpenType table data across the two files using the unified diff format with 3 lines of surrounding context

 ## Optional Features

+- View colored diffs in the terminal with the `-c` or `--color` flag
 - Filter OpenType tables with the `--include` or `--exclude` options
 - Modify the number of context lines displayed in the diff with the `-l` or `--lines` option
-- View colored diffs in the terminal with the `-c` or `--color` flag
+- Display the first n lines of the diff output with the `--head` option
+- Display the last n lines of the diff output with the `--tail` option

 Run `fdiff --help` to view all available options.